bth5032/CreamCastle_CSE291/project 3/README.md

 The primary code is in multilayer_supervised, but functionality borrowed from the tutorial, specifically, minFunc is utilized from common.

 #### Code Base
-In run_train, select either the NimStim or POFA dataset.
-Then, to train and test the neural network, from MATLAB,
+In multilayer_supervised/run_train, configure the parameters of a neural network, select either the NimStim or POFA dataset and then train and test simply by executing from MATLAB command window,

 ```
 run_train